paycoreio/docs/docs/products/hpp/index.md

 ### Telesales

 HPP lets you accept payments in a Telesales flow without the need of any website integration.
-Send your customer a _paylink_ by e-mail or sms and let them pay the order.
-Paylink could be generated like a QR code.
+Send your customer a _Payment Link_ by e-mail or sms and let them pay the order.
+Payment Link could be generated like a QR code.

 # Next